bleaktwig/zshortguide/README.md

 **IMPORTANT NOTE**: In C/C++, asserts can be removed entirely in optimized code, so don't make the mistake of wrapping the whole ZMQ call in an `assert()` (basically what I did in `hs_client.c` and `hs_server.c`).
 It looks neat, then the optimizer removes all the asserts and the calls you want to make, and your application breaks in impressive ways.

+### Shutting Down a Process Cleanly
+In many applications, the only way to actually stop a process is by hitting `Ctrl-C`.
+In practice, we want a way to shut down a process cleanly.
+To do this, you need to find the node in the network that really knows when all processing is done, and send a `kill` message to all the nodes that don't shut down by themselves.

+### Handling Interrupt Signals
+Realistic applications need to shut down cleanly when interrupted with `Ctrl-C` or a signal such as `SIGTERM`.
+You can do this by catching these signals and exiting gracefully, instead of leaving the lights on when leaving the room. `examples/interrupt.c` shows an elegant and simple way to this.

+### Detecting Memory Leaks
+Don't be a doofus.
+Use [**Valgrind**](http://valgrind.org/) when debugging.
+Build with `-g` and `-DDEBUG` for additional debugging information, and run your program with `valgrind --tool=memcheck --leak-check=full --suppressions=valgrind.supp <YOURPROGRAM>`. `valgrind.supp` is located in the `examples` directory.

 ---
 # Additional Information
+### The Standard ZMQ Answer
+The standard ZMQ answer to problems is to create a new socket flow for each type of problem you need to solve.
+Attempting to reuse already created sockets for new purposes leads to bloated and unwieldy code.

 ### Cleaning up after the Job
 Just as you want to avoid a memory leak or a messy murder scene, it is **very** important to clean up after finishing the job; mainly for security concerns.
 The ZMQ objects you need to worry about are messages, sockets and contexts: